Bard Mesh Update

 - Pelvic nerve damage

-We are reviewing cases involving Bard products that required surgical revision or removal including:
+Bard pelvic mesh products are no longer being sold in the medical device market.
+We are reviewing cases involving Bard pelvic mesh products that required surgical revision or removal including:

 - Pelvitex Polypropylene Mesh